 How to make habanero mango salsa

-Making habanero mango salsa is so easy; in fact, it only requires 1 step.
+Making habanero mango salsa is so easy; in fact, it only takes one step.
 Just place all ingredients into a bowl and gently mix to combine.
+Here are detailed instructions with pictures for visual reference so any level cook can make them.
+The full recipe and ingredient measurements are at the bottom of this page in the recipe card.

 For the best taste, let recommend letting the salsa sit for 15 minutes before serving.
 Serve with your favorite tortilla chips or as a topping for salmon, chicken, or shrimp.